sdc-china/IDA-doc/_posts/2018-10-01-administration-users-management.md

 ---
-title: "Users management"
+title: "Users Management"
 category: administration
 date: 2018-10-01 15:17:55
 last_modified_at: 2019-07-29 16:18:00
 ---

-# Users management
+# Users Management
 ***

 ## Add a new user